<!--

 ) external;

-function transferValidatorOwnership(address currentAddress, address newAddress) external;
+function transferValidatorOwnership(uint64 idx, address newAddress) external;

-/// @notice Transfer owner of the contract (owner only)
+/// @notice Transfer contract ownership (owner only).

-/// @param newOwner The new owner address
+/// @param newOwner New owner address.

 function transferOwnership(address newOwner) external;